3. Assessment of Taught Schemes

 8. Students who are unable to take examinations due to special circumstances such as temporary injuries/short term ill health are usually expected to resit in August, or in the relevant semester the following session.
 Other arrangements will only be allowed in exceptional circumstances, subject to the provision of appropriate medical evidence.
 Where requests are received five term time weeks before the student’s examination the University will endeavour to make adjustments subject to the nature of the request and the practical considerations of implementation.
 Adjustments must be both reasonable and practical to implement within the time available.
 It will not normally be possible for the University to implement requests received fewer than seven working days before the examination.
 Students who have obtained medical evidence must make an appointment to meet with an Accessibility Adviser in Student Support Services.
-On the basis of the evidence submitted and mindful of the practicality of the adjustment requested the Adviser will make a recommendation to the Superintendent of Examinations.
+On the basis of the evidence submitted and mindful of the practicality of the adjustment requested the Adviser will make a recommendation to the Assistant Registrar (Examinations).

 10. The University seeks to ensure that it is accessible to as many students as possible.
 This includes the provision of alternative assessments for students with disability, specific learning difficulties and long term health issues/impairments.
 Further guidance is provided in the Policy for Making Reasonable Adjustments to Examinations.

-Action in preparation for the Departmental Examination Board.
+Action in preparation for the Departmental Examination Board

 12. All special circumstances of a medical nature require appropriate certification from a medical health care professional.

 13. The greater the degree of compensation under consideration the more systematic and detailed should be the corroboration, preferably making clear the nature and degree of impairment on the student’s performance.
 Where, for example, a department recommends a student should be raised a degree classification it will not normally be sufficient to do so on the basis of a one word or phrase medical note, but will require a detailed and corroborated account of where and how the student was impaired.
-Where the medical certification submitted is inadequate for this purpose departments are encouraged to invite the Student Wellbeing Service to approach the relevant doctor/health care professional on a basis of medical confidentiality.

 14. Special circumstances of a personal nature also require certification or corroboration.
 Again the greater degree of compensation the more systematic and detailed should be the corroboration, preferably making clear the nature and extent of impairment on the student’s performance.
 Departments may need to exercise discretion in approaching relatives or third parties in cases such as bereavement or where the illness or special circumstances of dependant relatives or other close relationships are concerned.
 Doctors or other health care professionals may be an appropriate source for such corroboration.
 In all circumstances certification or corroboration should be obtained that enables departments to assess how a problem or illness has affected the performance of the student.
 Both the Departmental and the Senate Examination Board will also need to review such cases with regard to the principle of maintaining comparability between individual students.

 15. Departments should seek to preserve the confidentiality of information supplied by students or about students.
 Information should be processed on ‘a need to know’ basis.
 Departments are encouraged to develop procedures that balance respect for students with the need for appropriate disclosure.
-Specific guidance on processing sensitive information has been issued separately with information on the Data Protection Act.
+Specific guidance on processing sensitive information has been issued separately with information on the General Data Protection Regulation.
 Other departments teaching the student should be notified of the student’s special circumstances.